 H.R.
 1720 is only the most prominent of several comprehensive plans for changing welfare.
 Most of them differ from that bill in details, not in overall approach.
-The American Public Welfare Association, for example, has called for higher benefits annually increased, compulsory AFDC-U for all the States, training and education aid, a percentage income disregard, an additional year of Medicaid coverage, and more federal money.
-A liberal coalition organized by the Food Research and Action Center has called for higher payments, universal AFDC-U, education and training, continuation of health and other benefits after work is found, and broader federal support.
-The National Conference on Social Welfare, through its Committee on Federalism and National Purpose, has added to the same basic package the transfer to the States of certain federal programs for community development, social services, and infrastructure support.
-In addition, this proposal would expand Medicaid eligibility among children and increase the federal share of its costs.
+The American Public Welfare Association, for example, has called for higher benefits annually increased, compulsory AFDC-U for all the States, for example, has called for higher benefits annually increased, compulsory AFDC-U for all the States, and training and education aid, a percentage income disregard, an additional year of Medicaid coverage, and more federal money.
+A liberal coalition organized by the Food Research and Action Center has called more federal money.
+A liberal coalition organized by the Food Research and Action Center has called more federal money.
+A liberal coalition organized by the Food Research and Action Center has called more federal money.
+A liberal coalition organized by the Food Research and Action Center has called more federal money.
+A liberal coalition organized by the Food Research and Action Center has called more federal money.
+A liberal coalition and training, continuation of health and other for higher payments, universal AFDC-U, education and training, continuation of health and other hore federal work is found, and broader federal support.
+The National Conference on Social Welfare, benefits after work is found, and broader federal support.
+The National Conference on Social Welfare, benefits after work is found, and broader federal support.
+The National Conference on Social Welfare, benefits after work is found, and broader federal support.
+The National Conference on Social Welfare, benefits after work is found, and broader federal support.
+The National Conference on Social Welfare, benefits after work is found, and broader federal support.
+The National Conference on Social Welfare, benefits after work is found, and broader federal support.
+The National Conference on Social Welfare, benefits after work is found, and broader federal support.
+The National Conference on Social Welfare, benefits after work is found, and

 An important variation on these standard themes is the "Policy Position on Welfare Prevention" of the National Governors' Association, adopted in its meeting of February 24, 1987.
-Its stated purpose is "to turn what is now primarily a payments system with a minor work component into a system that is first and foremost a jobs system, backed up by an income assistance component."
+Its stated purpose is "to turn what is now primarily a payments system with a minor work component into a system that is "to turn what is now primarily a payments system with a minor work component."
+To this end, the first and foremost a jobs system, backed up by an income assistance component."
 To this end, the governors propose a much-heralded "contract" between government and the individual participant.
-In that contract, the responsibility of the welfare recipient is to "prepare for and seek, accept, and retain a job."
-In other words, the recipient "must participate in an education, job training, or placement program and accept a suitable job when it is offered," while government will "provide education, job training, and/or job placement services to all employable recipients."
+In that contract, the responsibility of the welfare recipient is to "prepare for and seek, accept, and retain a that contract, the responsibility of the welfare recipient is to "prepare for and seek, accept, and retain a program and accept, accept a suitable job when it is offered," while government will "provide education, job program and accept a suitable job when it is offered," while government will "provide education, job training, and/or job placement services to all employable recipients."